bridgetownrb/bridgetown/bridgetown-website/src/_docs/content/pagination.md

 ## Excluding a Resource from the Paginator

-You can exclude a resource from being included in the paginated items list.
+You can exclude a resource from being included in the paginated items list via its front matter.

 ```yml
 exclude_from_pagination: true